phamhongviet/InDRe/README.md

 # InDRe
-Insane Data Representation
+Insane Data Representation.
+The insanity of this is as high as its uselessness.

 ## Definition
 * Everything is a list.
-* Every list item is a string of characters.
+* Every list item is a list of characters (normal people call them strings).
 * There is no type of value.
 A value need to be parsed from a string of characters, with its type defined in somewhere else not within this scope.
 * There are multiple delimeters, only limitted by the number of unique characters.
 * Every literal follows an escape character.
 A pair of escape characters make a literal character.